AUDE Bursary general information and guidelines

 - attendance at international conferences

-- All applications will be made on the appropriate application form and submitted to the AUDE Professional Development Group c/o Corinne Merriman at AUDE either by post or email.
-The AUDE office address is 3 Holywell Drive, Loughborough University, Leicestershire LE11 3TU, or please e-mail the form to the firstname.lastname@example.org.
+- All applications will be made on the appropriate application form and submitted to the AUDE Professional Development Group at AUDE either by post or email.
+The AUDE office address is 3 Holywell Drive, Loughborough University, Leicestershire LE11 3TU, or please e-mail the form to the email@example.com.

 - Applications should be made no less than 4 months in advance of the event (if application is for a dated event).
-Applications are considered on receipt.
+Applications will generally be considered at scheduled Professional Development Group meetings, unless in exceptional cases there is a special need to convene because of a time-criticality.

 - AUDE will provide no more than £4,000 per application for each bursary.